Link to Story Masterlist: https://bit.ly/2XrTBmx

 Suddenly, the entire cavern was filled with a flash of bright, white light.
 The Makuta was blinded by the flash and promptly broke off from its pursuit.
-The light grew brighter and brighter, until every corner of Karda Nui was bathed it its rays, and its glow somehow felt familiar to Knoxus.
+The light grew brighter and brighter, until every corner of Karda Nui was bathed in its rays, and its glow somehow felt familiar to Knoxus.
 For a moment, he felt as if the balance to the universe had been restored, but that feeling was instantly replaced by a burning sensation in his left arm and leg.

-The Shadow Leeches screeched in pain, loosening their grip on Knoxus.
-As the light faded, Knoxus regained enough of his sight to see where he was going; head-first into Karda Nui’s Swamp of Secrets.
+The shadow leeches screeched in pain, loosening their grip on Knoxus.
+As the light faded, Knoxus regained enough of his sight to see where he was going – headfirst into Karda Nui’s Swamp of Secrets.

 Knoxus crashed through the canopy of the swamp, tree branches snapping against his body the whole way down.
-He felt the remaining Shadow Leeches get knocked off him, along with his mask and blaster.
+He felt the remaining shadow leeches get knocked off him, along with his mask and blaster.
 Then with a wet slap, he vanished into the murky, mutagenic water.

 Knoxus choked on the vile liquid.
 He had no air left in his lungs, as the impact had knocked it all out him.
 He felt the mutagenic water begin warping his limbs into whatever it pleased.
 The pain was immense, compounded further by the shadow infection spreading across his body from his left arm and leg.
 Sinking like a rock, he watched the familiar light of Karda Nui filtering in from above slowly dissipate.